Computational Tools for Diachronic Linguistics

 The AthDGC toolkit: open-source, lightweight, classroom-ready

-The AthDGC platform ships two open deliverables in parallel: this computational toolkit for diachronic linguistics plus a PROIEL XML 2.0 diachronic Greek corpus.
+The AthDGC platform provides two open deliverables in parallel: this computational toolkit for diachronic linguistics plus a PROIEL (the dependency-treebank (a collection of sentences whose grammatical structure has been analysed and stored) standard for early Indo-European languages, developed at Oslo) XML 2.0 (the file format that stores each sentence as a tree of word-by-word grammatical relations, developed at Oslo) diachronic Greek corpus.
 The toolkit is designed to work on the AthDGC corpus and on any other PROIEL XML 2.0 historical treebank.
-AthDGC publishes PROIEL XML 2.0 only - no CoNLL-U, no UD-flavoured export.
+AthDGC publishes PROIEL XML 2.0 only, no CoNLL-U, no UD-flavoured export.

-All tools are open source (Apache-2.0 / MIT / GPL where the upstream license requires).
-All are documented for classroom use - from undergraduate to PhD level - so digital-humanities courses can adopt them without per-seat licensing.
+All tools are open source (Apache-2.0 (a permissive open-source licence widely used for software) / MIT (a short permissive open-source licence) / GPL where the upstream license requires).
+All are documented for classroom use, from undergraduate to PhD level, so digital-humanities courses can adopt them without per-seat licensing.

 At a glance